We support rangatahi to engage in education and achieve positive outcomes.

 Other youth programmes

-A three-day workshop that provides a detailed overview of the road code and prepares participants to confidently sit their learner driver licensing theory test.
+We deliver a two-day workshop that provides a detailed overview of the NZ Road Code and prepares participants to confidently sit their Learner Licence theory test.
 This workshop has limited spaces throughout the year and eligibility conditions apply.